stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

    ```

 2. Implement function `repl`, which behaves just like `rep`
-   but will keep repeating its behavior until being forcefully
+   but will repeat itself forever (or until being forcefully
-   terminated:
+   terminated):

    ```idris
    covering